lang-ai/docs/README.md

 # Lang.ai API docs

 ## Development
+- Install dependencies with `bundle install`
-Use Vagrant by running `vagrant up`.
+- Use Vagrant to run the application with `vagrant up`.

 ## Deployment
 Make the changes on `source/index.html.md` and push them to the `master` branch.
 Once done, run the deploy script: `./deploy.sh`.